Carl Lutz: Diplomatic career

 In 1926, Lutz was appointed as chancellor at the Swiss Consulate in Philadelphia, United States.
 He next was assigned to the Swiss Consulate in St. Louis, and served in total from 1926 to 1934 in the two cities.

-In 1934, he met his first wife, Gertrud Fankhauser, and they married in January 1935.
 Lutz left the United States after more than 20 years.
 He was assigned in January 1935 as vice-consul to the Swiss Consulate General in Jaffa, in what was then Mandatory Palestine.
 In 1936, from their apartment he and his wife saw an unarmed Jew being lynched by an Arab crowd.
 He served there until 1942.